-2. Change in the SPI: Measuring Change in Performance at All Levels.
+- 2. Percent at Advanced.
+The CSDE seeks to recognize performance at all levels including the highest levels of performance.
+However, the SPI only credits schools for achievement at four levels: Below Basic, Basic, Proficient, and at or above Goal.
+Considered alone, the SPI does not distinguish between schools with many students performing at Goal and schools with the many students performing at Advanced.
+The CSDE believes that truly excellent schools drive student performance to the highest levels.
+The CSDE will therefore measure the percentage of students at Advanced for each school in addition to the SPI.
+"Excelling" status will only be awarded to schools with at least 25% of students performing at the Advanced level on three out of four assessments.
+Additionally, schools that increase the performance of a significant percentage of their students from the Goal to Advanced levels (measured by Δ %A) will be recognized as "High Progress Schools of Distinction."
+This distinction is explained further in Section 2.C. - 3.
+Change in the SPI: Measuring Change in Performance at All Levels.
 While the SPI is used to measure a school's current level of student achievement, the change in SPI can be used to compare changes in performance over time by calculating the difference in SPI values between consecutive years or over a period of several years.
-The state will use a school's average SPI score from the previous three years (ending in 2011-12) to establish the baseline, and will expect schools with SPIs lower than 75 to increase their SPIs over time.
-The change in SPI measure gives schools credit for moving students across any of four thresholds: from Below Basic to Basic, from Basic to Proficient, from Proficient to Goal, or from Goal to Advanced.
-Statewide, an increase of one point on the SPI between two consecutive school years represents a net gain of approximately 2,400 students increasing their performance by one level across the four performance bands.
+The state will use a school's SPI score from the 2010-11 school year to establish the baseline, and will expect schools with SPIs lower than 88 to increase their SPIs over time.
+The change in SPI measure gives schools credit for moving students across any of three thresholds: from Below Basic to Basic, from Basic to Proficient, or from Proficient to Goal.
+Statewide, an increase of one point on the SPI between two consecutive school years represents a net gain of approximately 1,800 students increasing their performance by one level across the three performance bands.

-The change in SPI measure allows the CSDE to see a more complete picture of how a school has moved its students across any of the four performance thresholds.
+The change in SPI measure allows the CSDE to see a more complete picture of how a school has moved its students across any of three performance thresholds.
 Moreover, the SPI change measure avoids creating the inappropriate incentive to focus only on students who are on the cusp of proficiency and creates the more appropriate incentive to focus on students at all levels as schools work to increase the performance of all students to the ambitious Goal standard.